 At USAHS, our three-day hands-on clinical residencies allow you to fine tune your advanced practice nursing skills in one of our Centers for Innovative Clinical Practice.
 You will benefit from real-world demonstrations, personalized feedback and support, supervised activities with expert faculty, and the opportunity to connect with fellow students.
 Using Standardized Patients for head-to-toe assessments or practicing suturing are examples of residency experiences.
 Intensives may be held at any of our campus locations.

-FNP students may also choose to participate in an optional on-campus immersion program at one of USAHS’ four destination campuses.
+FNP students may also choose to participate in an optional on-campus immersion program at one of USAHS’ five destination campuses.

 During the immersion, you will broaden your perspective through interprofessional learning activities, hone your oral presentation skills, network with alumni and health care professionals, meet one-on-one with your program director, and collaborate with peers from various programs.